 This new generation of NPKs should be named NPK-premium (or NPK+), indicating the added value of the other essential nutrients.
-In the future, perhaps only NPK+ products will be produced and marketed commercially Hopefully, in the next few years, we will see new NPK compound formulations for micronutrients required by crops is small but dry application to soil including Mg.
-S. B. needs to be applied using plant-available Zn.
-Mn. and other essential nutrients.
+In the future, perhaps only NPK+ products will be produced and marketed commercially.

+Hopefully, in the next few years, we will see new NPK compound formulations for dry application to soil including Mg, S, B, Zn, Mn, and other essential nutrients.
 The needs of soils and farmers are different. country-by-country, so the concentrations of micronutrients present will vary.
 Companies need to take the lead and implement field research to meet and satisfy these different user needs.

 What levels of micronutrients should the new generation of NPK+ fertilizers for dry application contain?
-One possible formulation, in addition to the appropriate N P and K levels is as follows: 0.8% Mo 0.8% S K. And now, after many years of cultiva-• 0.02% B less important.
-Whereas. will need to decide on the exact formulations. in fact, the failure to supthe overall concept is a clear and viable.
-The ply these 'other nutrients' new generation of NPK+ fertilizers should is mainly responsible for include sufficient amounts of all essential nutrients to maintain minimum levels in soils and avoid crop deficiencies.

-- tion, soil mining by crops means that even 0.05% Zr nutrients required in small - 0.015% Ct 0.15% Fe amounts have become - deficient and yield-limiting. • 0.01% Mn These are nutrients that - 0.001% Mo are traditionally classified fertilizers by value is needed and possible.
-And this is just the first step.
+One possible formulation, in addition to the appropriate N, P and K levels, is as follows:

+- 0.8% Mg

+- 0.8% S

+- 0.02% B

+- 0.05% Zn

+- 0.015% Cu

+- 0.15% Fe

+- 0.01% Mn • 0.001% Mo

-- wrongly in my view! -Although this will add more complexity to the production process, the required as secondary nutrients adjustments in manufacturing plants will or micronutrients.
-This nomenclature is belittling be worthwhile and cost-effective - because and counterproductive of the extra value being created. as it makes them seem While fertilizer producers and agronomists
+Although this will add more complexity to the production process, the required adjustments in manufacturing plants will be worthwhile and cost-effective - because of the extra value being created.